 Hunter is a flexible code tracing toolkit.

 Hunter is a flexible code tracing toolkit, not for measuring coverage, but for debugging, logging, inspection and other nefarious purposes.
-It has a Python API, terminal activation (see Environment variable activation). and supports tracing other processes (see Tracing processes).
+It has a simple Python API, a convenient terminal API and a CLI tool to attach to processes.

 pip install hunter